mattbocosoft/presentation-gitflow-and-semanticversioning/README.md

 As the name suggests, Gitflow was created for use with the [Git source control management](https://git-scm.com) system.
 Gitflow could in theory be applied to most other forms of source control management.
 [Mercurial SCM](https://www.mercurial-scm.org) adapted an equivalent branching model called [Hg Flow](https://andy.mehalick.com/2011/12/24/an-introduction-to-hgflow/).
 However since Gitflow depends heavily on quick and lightweight branching so the cost of implementing Gitflow on another SCM would increase depending on how easy it is to branch.

+Developers who are accustomed to having a Configuration Management team in charge of the repository and branching are likely to find Git and Gitflow daunting, in part because branching is still viewed as a cumbersome and heavy process.
+Git branches are simply lightweight movable pointers in the repository, and they are quick to create and quick to be destroyed with no lasting consequences on the code-base.
+If a developer thinks that Gitflow is thus too complicated and overkill for a project, it's likely they need more exposure to Git and Gitflow documentation.

 ###Tools

 As with Git, Gitflow can be implemented entirely from the command-line or via a user-interface.
 Here are two of the tools to bootstrap your Gitflow process.